 How to get rid of fleas

-Usually brought into the house by your dog or cat, fleas feed on dirt and by sucking blood from animals and us humans.
+These pests are usually brought into the house by your dog or cat.
+Fleas feed on dirt and by sucking blood from animals and us humans.
 Their bites aren't harmful but they are itchy and annoying.
 Fleas breed quickly, with one female laying up to 20 eggs that can hatch within a couple of days.
 The best option is to de-louse your pets, put flea collars on them and thoroughly vacuum carpets, curtains and soft furnishings once a week.
 Use a pet-friendly vacuum cleaner for best results.

 Use our detailed guide to find out more about getting rid of fleas.